Lyken17/Yummy-Jekyll/_posts/2016-07-03-Gumbel-Max-Trick-Note.md

 $$ y_{onehot} = \frac{exp(z_i / \tau) }{\sum_{i=1}^{n}exp(z_i / \tau)}$$

 When the temperature $\tau$ is close the zero, the equation above gives us a close result of onehot.
-In this approach, all steps are continuos with stable gradient.
+In this approach, all steps are continuous with stable gradient.
 Thus the original goal is achieved.